tips for saving money on college textbooks

 Compare prices.
 The college bookstore isn't your only option for purchasing textbooks.
-Many online vendors, such as half.com, amazon.com, and phatcampus.com, offer textbooks 50-90% cheaper than many campus bookstores.
-To find the best deal available, check out textbook price-comparison engines like cheapesttextbooks.com and bookspy.net.
+Many online vendors, such as half.com and amazon.com, offer textbooks 50-90% cheaper than many campus bookstores.
+To find the best deal available, check out textbook price-comparison engines, such as cheapesttextbooks.com.
 Textbooks.com actually guarantees cash back on some textbooks when you return them at the end of the semester and pays the shipping both ways.
 Shopping at local community bookstores, such as Barnes and Noble, will also save you money on shipping.

 Rent.
 Using a textbook rental service, you could pay as little as a third of a book's price to borrow it for a semester.
-Check out sites such as chegg.com, textbooks.com, and campusbookrentals.com to rent books.
+Check out campusbookrentals.com to rent books.
 Renting a book is a great alternative to buying if you worry that the resale value of the book you need will be low or nonexistent.
 Just remember to keep the rented book in good condition, or you could be charged the full purchase price.

 Go digital.
 Electronic books can sometimes cost as much as 60% less than print versions.
-Check with your campus bookstore to see if they offer eBooks or research sites that sell subscriptions to eBooks such as coursesmart.com and ebooks.com.
+Check with your campus bookstore to see if they offer eBooks or research sites that sell subscriptions to electronic books such as ebooks.com.
 You won't be able to resell your eBook at the end of the semester; however, for books that have a low resale value, this could be a viable option.

 Share with a friend.
 Got a friend that is taking one or more of the same classes as you?
 Go in together on the cost of the books and set up a schedule on how to share the books.
 Split the resale earnings at the end of the semester.